The Best Bolivian Street Food: 21 Street Side Staples

-You will work up an appetite hiking the high-altitude cities, towns, and villages of this mountainous country.
-Nonetheless, you are unlikely to lose any weight as you snack your way through Bolivia, the street food capital of South America
+If you’re headed to Bolivia, you should be forewarned, you will definitely work up an appetite wandering the hilly towns and cities of mountainous Bolivia.
+Nonetheless, you are unlikely to lose any weight as you snack your way through Bolivia, the street food capital of South America.

 1. Choripan

-The choripan is a staple in the street food scene in Bolivia.
+The choripan is a staple in the street food scene in Bolivia and one of our favorites.
 The choripan is a tasty chorizo sandwich loaded with lettuce, tomato, pickled veggies and topped with mustard, mayonnaise or both.

-Dona Elvira in Mercado Lanza in La Paz have some of the best choripan in the country!
+Dona Elvira in Mercado Lanza in La Paz has some of the best choripan we had the fortune of stumbling upon, but seeking your own favorite stall is a rite of passage for travelers to Bolivia!

-If you are a fan of deep-fried pastry, cheese, and powdered sugar, the Pasteles de queso may become your favorite street food in Bolivia.
+If you are a fan of deep-fried pastry, cheese, and powdered sugar (and who isn’t?), the Pasteles de queso may become your favorite street food in Bolivia.

 Fried fresh to order, right in front of you and served up hot, it is the perfect snack when you’re looking for something hot and sweet.